 Hurricane Dorian hit Abaco on September 1, 2019, wreaking havoc on our infrastructure and causing harm to our communities and environment.
-While significant efforts have made a dent in island-wide cleanup, scars from the storm remain: the majority of impacted persons are still without regular power supply (or even housing) and many are without employment.
-Our ecosystems are still recovering.
+While significant efforts have made a dent in island-wide cleanup, scars from the storm remain: piles of debris in management sites, marine debris still to be collected, insufficient utilities and infrastructure, and our ecosystems are still recovering.

 FRIENDS is playing a part in Abaco's recovery, assisting with disaster response, being a leader in sustainability, and finding ways to incorporate recovery and resilience in all of our programs.

 Hurricane Dorian hit Abaco on September 1st, 2019.
 Some estimates suggest approximately 30 years of garbage was created in that one instance.
 The eye of the storm passed over Central Abaco, with the greatest impact experienced by the Marsh Harbour area and the Cays.
 Abaco is a maritime community that relies on a healthy and safe marine environment.
 FRIENDS is working to help facilitate that.

 Our main concerns include pollution, navigational hazards, and continued damage to marine ecosystems and animals.
 We are working to build partnerships with groups that have expertise to implement and inform the project, prioritize areas of importance and high impact, and draw on community knowledge and experience to accomplish goals.

 Preparing for future disaster response amidst climate change

 Sadly our offices and Education Centre were lost to the storm, however The Kenyon Centre pulled through and was able to become a centre for disaster response personnel in the early days following Dorian.
 We are working to strengthen the ability of the centre to aid in disaster response and reinforce our function as a demonstration site for sustainable building.